bigbaddevil7/MCGO/README.md

 The reason I say possible is because this is designed for my needs and will only be added if it is needed or highly requested.
 - [ ] Menu
 - [ ] Option to disable features
+- [ ] Script allowed to be run in the background without screen
+- [ ] Script Arguments